ariesiitr/aeries_2y_3dof_proj/README.md

 It contains 250 outdoor images of 1280 x 720 pixels each.
 Experts in the computer vision field have carefully annotated these images.
 Hence redundancy has yet to be considered.
 In spite of that, all results have been cross-checked several times to correct possible mistakes or edges by just one subject.
 This dataset is publicly available as a benchmark for evaluating edge detection algorithms.

 ## Model
 The model's objective is to create an edge map of an input image.
 I have used a U-Net model because this work is very similar to semantic segmentation, as we classify each pixel into a category edge(1) or non-edge(0).
 So it is intuitive to get a concise feature representation of the image.
-Then reconstruct an edge map by upsampling these features, and for a better information flow, we have a residual connection between components during downsampling and upsampling.
+Then reconstruct an edge map by upsampling these features, and for a better information flow, we have skip connections between components during downsampling and upsampling.
 ### U-NET
 UNET is one of the most popular architectures used for image segmentation tasks because it is designed to efficiently capture local and global information in the input image while preserving fine-grained spatial information through skip connections.
 It consists of two parts: Encoder and Decoder.
 The encoder is a series of convolutional layers that extract features from the input image.
 Hence, we downsample the image to a consistent and rich feature representation of the image.